To nurture young musical talent by offering exceptional opportunities in all aspects of musical studies.

 Four full-time music teachers and thirteen part-time staff provide opportunities for a variety of instruments to be studied.
 Music is offered as a Matric subject or as an extra-curricular course.
 Lessons are held during school hours and students are required to play two practical exams per annum.
 All levels of playing are nurtured with the emphasis being on solo performing opportunities, ensemble playing and playing in one of the many bands at SACS.
 Entering Royal Schools, Trinity College and Unisa external exams is encouraged and many students play the Grade 8 final exams during their years at SACS.
 Pupils are also encouraged to enter for various Eisteddfodau, as well as for the three music competitions hosted by SACS.
 The senior choir of around 60 members performs a challenging and varied repertoire.

-The highlight on the musical calendar is the annual Concerto Festival, where auditioned soloists perform with a full professional symphony orchestra.
 Being the highest achievement for a SACS musician, SACS is proud to be able to promote this level of talent and to be able to fill a concert programme of this standard with SACS soloists.

 From Grade 8 boys are offered all the opportunities available to music students.
 Although the Subject Music syllabus begins in Grade 10, music is offered as a specialised component in the Arts and Culture course in Grades 8 and 9.
 This includes instrumental tuition (one or two practical lessons per week), gaining general musical knowledge in class and participating in any of the bands, ensembles or choirs.
 Requirement: Boys need to have attained Grade 1 or 2 practical level to be considered for music in Grade 8.
 (Please note that this is the learner’s level of playing and does not refer to the participation in ABRSM, Trinity or Unisa exams)